hpssjellis/jeremy-ellis-tinyML-teacher-feedback-2022/README.md

 <hr>

 #### 12
-# Teaching Frustration, relying on any cloud server.
+# Teaching Frustration: relying on any cloud server.
 (Typically a good cloud server is purchased after a few years and the free componenet is removed!)

 My Solution 1 (Cloud)
 Use TensorflowJS and WebSerial, load data completely client side.